explodingcamera/tinywasm/README.md

 - **`parser`**\
   Enables the `tinywasm-parser` crate.
 This is enabled by default.
 - **`archive`**\
-  Enables pre-parsing of archives.
+  Enables serialization/deserialization of compiled modules to the internal `twasm` bytecode format.
 This is enabled by default.
+- **`canonicalize-nans`**\
+  Canonicalizes NaN values to a single representation.
+This is enabled by default.
+- **`debug`**\
+  Derives `Debug` for runtime types.
+This is enabled by default.
+- **`parallel-parser`**\
+  Parallelizes function parsing and validation across threads (requires `std`).
+This is enabled by default.
+- **`guest-debug`**\
+  Exposes module-internal by-index inspection APIs (`*_by_index`).
+- **`simd-x86`**\
+  Enables x86-specific SIMD intrinsics for `i8x16_swizzle` and `i8x16_shuffle` (uses `unsafe` code).

-With all these features disabled, `tinywasm` only depends on `core`, `alloc`, and `libm` and can be used in `no_std` environments.
-Since `libm` is not as performant as the compiler's math intrinsics, it is recommended to use the `std` feature if possible (at least [for now](https://github.com/rust-lang/rfcs/issues/2505)), especially on `wasm32` targets.
+With default features disabled, `tinywasm` depends only on `core`, `alloc`, and `libm`[^libm], making it usable in `no_std + alloc` environments.

+Use `Engine` and `engine::Config` when you need non-default runtime settings such as fuel accounting, stack sizing, memory backend selection, or trap-on-OOM behavior.

+[^libm]: [rust-lang/rust#137578](https://github.com/rust-lang/rust/issues/137578) — tracking issue for `libm` as a fallback in `core`.

+## Current Status

+`tinywasm` passes the WebAssembly MVP and WebAssembly 2.0 core testsuites.
+WebAssembly 3.0 support is still in progress, and some newer proposal suites are tracked in-repo as experimental coverage rather than release guarantees; see [Supported Proposals](#supported-proposals) for details.

+TinyWasm also has its own internal bytecode format, `twasm`.
+WebAssembly modules can be compiled to `twasm`, which stores TinyWasm's validated and optimized instruction representation for faster loading and reuse.

 ## Safety

-Untrusted WebAssembly code should not be able to crash the runtime or access memory outside of its sandbox.
-Unvalidated Wasm and untrusted, precompiled twasm bytecode is safe to run as well, but can lead to panics if the bytecode is malformed.
-In general, it is recommended to validate Wasm bytecode before running it, and to only run trusted twasm bytecode.
+TinyWasm only uses safe Rust by default.
+The optional `simd-x86` feature enables x86-specific SIMD intrinsics and uses `unsafe` internally.
+WebAssembly input is validated by TinyWasm before execution and runs inside a sandbox: untrusted Wasm should not be able to access host memory, escape the sandbox, or cause undefined behavior in the runtime.

+The internal `twasm` bytecode format is not currently validated as an untrusted input format.
+Malformed `twasm` may panic, but should not compromise memory safety or allow sandbox escape.
+Only run trusted `twasm` bytecode, or generate it through TinyWasm from Wasm input.

 ## Supported Proposals